-- Install the banjo bolt on the end of the brake line with a copper crush washer on both sides of the banjo fitting.
-Hand-thread the bolt into the inlet port on the caliper.
-Using a 14mm wrench/socket tighen the banjo bolt to prevent fluid leaking (do not torque yet). - Insert rubber gommet into the factoy bracket. - Slide the male end of the Spiegler line into the factory bracket at the inner fender.
-You may need to re-clock the line using the supplied blocks (see packaging for details). - Remove the rubber cap from the hard line on the car, and insert the brake linetube nut into the male fitting using the factory tension clip.
+- Using an 11mm socket, remove the lower bleed screw. • - Grab the correct side line (LH shown in picture below) and install the banjo bolt on the end of the brake • line with a copper crush washer on both sides of the banjo fitting.
+Hand-thread the bolt into the lower bleed port on the caliper.
+Using a 14mm wrench/socket tighen the banjo bolt to prevent fluid leaking (do not torque yet). - Insert rubber gommet into the factoy bracket. • - Slide the female end of the Spiegler line into the factory bracket at the inner fender.
+You may need to reclock the line using the supplied blocks (see packaging for details). - Remove the rubber cap from the hard line on the car, and insert the brake linetube nut into the male fit-ting using the factory tension clip.
 Hand-tighten the hard line fitting into the Spiegler line.
 Using a 11mm wrench, tighten the connection.
 Do not overtighten.
-Just make sure the connection is snug and leak free. - Turn the steering wheel lock-to-lock, and make sure the brake line is not binding or rubbing on any moving components.
+Just make sure the connection is snug and leak free. - Turn the steering wheel lock-to-lock, and make sure the brake line is not • - binding or rubbing on any moving components.
 Some adjustmen to the line through the gommet might be required.
 If necessary, slightly loosen the banjo bolt at the caliper, and adjust the routing of the line until there is no interference. - Once the line is routed correctly, torque the banjo bolt with a 14mm socket to 20lb-ft.